hoangvanphi2004/Traffic/README.md

 </div>

 # Traffic
-The game is about a car want to go home.
-The way to home go through many crossroads and a lot of moving cars.
-We need to avoid any accident to get home safe.
+## Description
+After a hard working day, you are so excited to go home as soon as possible.
+But you suddenly remembering its five oclock and at this time the road lead to your home, "Cau Giay" is pretty ...
+But you talk to yourself: "I can do it!" and take your bag go straight to your car.
+And now, you have to face with the dizzying traffic in the town.
+Can you get to your home ?
+Let go and see it !
 ## Rule
-- Drive the yellow car to avoid other car
+- Your car is the yellow car and you need to avoid other car
 - Any accident will make you lose
 - Find the right way to go home by finding the green light
-- Car speed will increase every time you pass a crossroad
-- And number of car will increase too
 ## Instruction
-- Press W or arrow key up to move up
-- Press A or arrow key left to move left
-- Press D or arrow key right to move right
-- Press S or arrow key down to move down
+- Moving by press A, W, D, S or arrow keys.
 - Yellow light show the previous crossroad we have passed
 - Green light show the only way we can pass through
-- Red light show the forbidden road
+- Red light show the forbidden road and you cant pass through it
+## Install
+- Copy all file in the folder Install to C:\Windows\System32
+- Double click on file Traffic.exe and play!
+## Feature
 - Everytime we pass through the green light the level will increase (pass a crossroad)
 - Every round the number of car will increase
 - After 5 round the speed of every car will increase
 - Speed of other cars always equal to speed of player car
+- There are some bonus gift across the journey (Im updating)
+## Some image about the game

-## Install
+## Credit
-- Copy all file in the folder Install to C:\Windows\System32
-- Double click on file Traffic.exe and play!
+- https://www.fontspace.com/flappy-bird-font-f21349 for a beautiful font
+- https://pixabay.com/ for a some crazy sound effect
+- https://www.youtube.com/watch?v=yLX4ljnnQoY for a chilling soundtrack
+- Google for The beautiful car image
+- And me, the one who make this game.